TechLaw.Fest 2020: The future state of law and innovation

 It is no secret that the legal industry has been slow to take full advantage of opportunities to work differently using technology.
 The COVID-19 pandemic has, however, accelerated the adoption of tech, where firms who were already investing in these areas certainly found the transition to working from home much easier.

-That said, working from home with technology is only one of many ways in which we can be doing things differently and we need to keep exploring these opportunities actively.
+With that said, working from home with technology is only one of many ways in which we can be doing things differently and we need to keep exploring these opportunities actively.
 It is no longer an option but an expectation.

 Legal career paths will look different